-There is also significant storm water surface flow in the same direction as the existing 5-inch clay field tile.
-John Hall, Zoning Administrator, has significant concerns about the effects of the proposed development on possible obstruction of the surface flows.
+There is significant storm water surface flow in the same direction as the existing 5-inch clay field tile.
+John Hall, Zoning Administrator, has expressed concerns about the effects of development on possible obstruction of the surface flows.
 There is also a question as to how the off-site surface flows will be kept out of the proposed detention basin in the vicinity of the 5-inch tile.
-Staff recommends further evaluation of drainage for the site, including a preliminary engineering evaluation of the surface flows.